What is the issue?

 When the ground-breaking Bringing Them Home report into the Stolen Generations was released in 1997, Australia was shocked to learn that Aboriginal and Torres Strait Islander children represented one in every five children living in out-of-home care.

-The evidence is clear that the strengths to address child wellbeing and safety concerns lie within Aboriginal and Torres Strait Islander communities.
-Extensive research demonstrates the unique value of Aboriginal and Torres Strait Islander child-rearing practices, the importance of Indigenous-led solutions to improving outcomes and the importance of cultural identity continuity for Indigenous children’s wellbeing.
+Research highlights the unique value of Aboriginal and Torres Strait Islander child-rearing practices, the benefits of Aboriginal and Torres Strait Islander-led solutions and the importance of cultural identity continuity for children’s wellbeing.
 Yet, these strengths continue to be undermined by an ever-deepening crisis of child removal that breaks families apart and disrupts the social fabric of communities.

 - failure to redress high levels of Aboriginal and Torres Strait Islander poverty